pmeisen/js-gantt/README.md

 https://jsfiddle.net/pmeisen/pfg7t1uw/

-This example demonstrates how easy it is to use the library and configures some different configuration aspects like:
+This example demonstrates how easy it is to use the library and config some different aspects like:

 - data:
     - loading of data